mattcaron/misc_notes/install.linode.ubuntu.24.04.md

           rewrite_header Subject *****SPAM*****

+      Then add the following to `/etc/spamassassin/local.cf`, so that it uses the above (note that the last part of `bayes_path` is a prefix, not a directory).

+          use_bayes 1
+          bayes_path /var/spamassassin/bayes_db/bayes
+          bayes_file_mode 0660

-   1. Once all of the above is set up, edit `/etc/default/spamassassin` and set:
+   1. Once all of the above is set up, do:

-          CRON=1
+          echo CRON=1 | sudo tee /etc/default/spamassassin

-   1. And edit both `/etc/default/spamassassin` and  `/etc/default/spamd`
+   1. And edit `/etc/default/spamd`

        and change the line :